 Besides, as in every business, how we’re perceived often comes down to you being either too young or too old.
 Certainly every aspect of the entertainment industry is riddled with subjectivity and preconceived notions, and age is no exception.
-In fact, it’s one of the key defining elements we cast.
+In fact, it’s one of the key defining elements used when casting.
 Yet, age may even surpass gender and race as either a selling point or utter exclusion.
 The fact is your gender and race won’t likely change over the course of your career.

 The difference is you have the opportunity to control whether you’re seen or not as a voice talent, and therefore bypass the inevitable age-stigma.
 You either sound appropriate for the production… or you don’t.
 This is in part why we have voiceover demos: to demonstrate what we do best.

 Voice actors in their 40s tend to sound 10 – 15 years younger than they actually are.
 The same is typically true for those in their 50s and 60s, for that matter.
-It becomes an issue when the talent aren’t up-to-date on current industry demands and protocol.
-Most of the people hiring you are often 20-30 years younger.
-And while those in their mid-20s to early-30s might be on trend and progressive in managing their careers, they may find themselves playing teenagers at one audition and young moms chasing after toddlers in the next, with which they can’t easily come to grips.
-Those eager 20-30 year old guys with deep, resonant voices—who sound far more mature than their worldly experience can support, may discover they’ll have to grow into their most employable type.
-Time will tell.
+Age usually becomes an issue when the talent aren’t up-to-date on current industry demands or protocols.
+Professional nomenclature that should be second nature can put nervous clients at ease.
+And they are nervous, I can assure you.
+Their reputations are on the line.
+How well you perform is a direct reflection on them.
+After all, they’ve been entrusted with the company’s reputation.
+It’s branding.
+All that said most of these people hiring you are likely 20-30 years younger than you.
+And while those in their mid-20s to early-30s might be on trend and progressive in managing their careers, they’ll hopefully be finding themselves playing teenagers at one audition and young moms chasing toddlers in the next.
+All of it takes a certain coming to grips with how they’re perceived, or hope to be seen.
+Those eager 20-30 year olds with deep, resonant voices—who sound far more mature than their worldly experience can support, may discover they’ll have to grow into their most employable type.
+We all earn our armor, after all.
+But time will tell.
 Time and tenacity.

 The single thing you can count on is change.
 You may as well embrace it.
 After all, you become the effect of that which you resist.
-And if you resist, you may miss out on some remarkable opportunities time and training has been grooming you for all along… regardless of how old, or young, you may be.
+And if you resist, you may miss out on some remarkable opportunities that time and training has been grooming you for all along… regardless of how old, or young, you may be.
+Inside.
+And out.

 This Article Originally Featured In